Maluuba/nlg-eval/README.md

 not been adapted in this code.
 For this use-case, apply patches from [vrama91/coco-caption](https://github.com/vrama91/coco-caption).

+## External data directory

+To mount an already prepared data directory into a docker or share it between users, you can set the `NLGEVAL_DATA` environment variable to let nlg-eval know where to find its models and data.

 ## Microsoft Open Source Code of Conduct ##
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).